hawkins/edgelang/README.md

 Edge is a programming language for expressing graphs in code and can be easily used to present graphical charts.

-Edge aims to provide an easy syntax for expressing complicated node networks, automata, or even flow charts.
+Edge aims to provide an easy syntax for expressing complicated node networks, finite automata, or even flow charts.

 Basic syntax is as follows: